xen-project/xen/docs/misra/deviations.rst

        improve readability.
      - Tagged as `deliberate` for ECLAIR.

+   * - R17.1
+     - printf()-like functions  are allowed to use the variadic features provided by `stdarg.h`.
+     - Tagged as `deliberate` for ECLAIR.

    * - R20.4
      - The override of the keyword \"inline\" in xen/compiler.h is present so that section contents checks pass when the compiler chooses not to